Agamemnon: Other stories

 Athenaeus tells a tale of how Agamemnon mourns the loss of his friend or lover Argynnus, when he drowns in the Cephisus river.
 He buries him, honored with a tomb and a shrine to Aphrodite Argynnis.
 This episode is also found in Clement of Alexandria, in Stephen of Byzantium (Kopai and Argunnos), and in Propertius, III with minor variations.

 The fortunes of Agamemnon have formed the subject of numerous tragedies, ancient and modern, the most famous being the Oresteia of Aeschylus.
-In the legends of the Peloponnesus, Agamemnon was regarded as the highest type of a powerful monarch, and in Sparta he was worshipped under the title of Zeus Agamemnon.
-His tomb was pointed out among the ruins of Mycenae and at Amyclae.

 In works of art, there is considerable resemblance between the representations of Zeus, king of the gods, and Agamemnon, king of men.
 He is generally depicted with a sceptre and diadem, conventional attributes of kings.

 Agamemnon's mare is named Aetha.
 She is also one of two horses driven by Menelaus at the funeral games of Patroclus.

 In Homer's Odyssey Agamemnon makes an appearance in the kingdom of Hades after his death.
 There, the former king meets Odysseus and explains just how he was murdered before he offers Odysseus a warning about the dangers of trusting a woman.

 Agamemnon is a character in William Shakespeare's play Troilus and Cressida, set during the Trojan War.

 In Frank Herbert's Dune, the House of Atreides trace themselves back to the House of Atreus.
 At a key point in Children of Dune, Alia Atreides, in a struggle with her ancestral memories, hears Agamemnon shouting "I, your ancestor Agamemnon, demand audience!"

+Worship and related sites

+In the legends of the Peloponnesus, Agamemnon was regarded as the highest type of a powerful monarch, and in Sparta he was worshipped under the title of Zeus Agamemnon.
+His tomb was pointed out among the ruins of Mycenae and at Amyclae.

+Pausanias records the worship of Agamemnon at Clazomenae.

+The famous Baths of Agamemnon near Smyrna were said to have received their name because, according to tradition, many of Agamemnon's soldiers bathed there after an oracle instructed them to do so following a battle, and the waters healed their wounds so effectively that they no longer needed the physician Podalirius.

+An archaic proverb, "Agamemnonian wells" (Ἀγαμεμνόνεια φρέατα; "Wells of Agamemnon"), is attested in both ancient and modern Greek, where it denotes remarkable or extraordinary achievements or major public works.
+According to tradition, Agamemnon ordered wells to be excavated around Aulis and throughout Greece to prevent water shortages during the summer heat.